primd-os/Hub/README.md

 2. Click datapacks
 3. Drag this datapack and any other minigame datapacks into the left side
 4. Click the arrows next to them until they are all on the right side
-5. Press done and create your world.
+5. Click the arrows to move the hub datapack near the bottom
-6. Run `/reload`
+6. Press done and create your world.

 # Making a minigame
 ## Basic Principles